 Emphasis should be on the dog's willingness to work, on effectivity and tempo.
-The exercise is failed (=0), if the dog is allowed to scent or touch the object at the beginning of the exercise before it is handed back to the steward, and also if commands are given when the dog is at the objects.
+The exercise is failed (= 0), if the dog is allowed to scent or touch the object at the beginning of the exercise before it is handed back to the steward, and also if commands are given when the dog is at the objects.

 If the dog picks up a wrong object once but then brings the correct one, no more than 7 may be awarded.
-The exercise is failed if the dog picks up a wrong object twice.
+The exercise is failed if the dog picks up the wrong object twice.

-The exercise is not failed if the dog sniffs at the objects or very slightly touches the objects when looking for the correct one.
+Points are not dropped if the dog sniffs at the objects or very slightly touches the objects when looking for the correct one.

-The grade is dropped if the dog shoves /moves / pokes the object(s) or if it needs to make sure of the correct object several times.
-The drop is $\frac{1}{2}$ -1 for a move or poke.
+The grade is dropped if the dog shoves/moves/pokes the object(s) or if it needs to make sure of the correct object several times.
+The drop is 1⁄2-1 for a move or poke.
 One short re-checking, however, should not necessarily drop the grade, provided that the work is systematic and efficient.

-For dropping the object and for chewing or biting on the object see the general guidelines for judging exercises
+For dropping the object and for chewing or biting on the object see the general guidelines for judging exercises.

-EXERCISE 2.8 Distance control
+EXERCISE 2.8 Distance control [Coeff.
+4]

-Commands: "Down" - ("Stay") - 2x ["Sit"/ "Stand"/ "Down"] - sit position changes.
+Commands: "Down" - ("Stay") - 2x ["Sit"/ "Stand"/ "Down"] - "Sit"

+Simultaneous hand signals may be used in addition to voice commands on position changes.
 One hand or both hands may be used.

-Simultaneous hand signals may be used in addition to voice commands on

-Performance: The dog should change positions 6 times (sit / stand / down) according to the handler's commands and remain in its original place.
+The dog should change positions 6 times (sit/stand/down) according to the handler's commands and remain in its original place.